pushme-pullyou/tootoo-2021/README.md

 ## Concept

+TooToo is a collection of very simple, plain-vanilla JavaScript scripts and test files to help you manage content on both GitHub branches and GitHub pages.

+The collection title is a play on the [Dr Dolittle]( https://en.wikipedia.org/wiki/Doctor_Dolittle ) naming style.
+Too-Too is the name of the good doctor's talking pet owl.
+See also, heh-heh, [pushMe-pullYou]( https://pushme-pullyou.github.io ).
+Do you git it?

-"lib" or libraries of of files for other repositories to use
+The useful files are in "lib" folders - libraries of files for other repositories to use

 * ["lib"]( https://pushme-pullyou.github.io/tootoo-2021/#lib/README.md ) - contains files that may be used to build a basic and test simple content management system for GitHub pages
-* ["lib3d"]( https://pushme-pullyou.github.io/tootoo-2021/#lib3d/README.md ) - contains files that may be used to build apps based on [Thrree.js]( https://threejs.org )
+* ["lib3d"]( https://pushme-pullyou.github.io/tootoo-2021/#lib3d/README.md ) - contains files that may be used to build apps based on [Three.js]( https://threejs.org )
 * ["lib-geo"]( https://pushme-pullyou.github.io/tootoo-2021/#lib-geo/README.md ) - contains files that may used to build 3D maps and globes based on Three.js

+All JavaScript files are with 3 letter namespaces.
+The same three letter are used as the first letters of the file name.
+This makes easy to inspect the code in the console and then locate the file of interest - even if Windows Notepad is your development tool.

 ## To Do / Wish List

+* View files in 3D
+* View files in galleries
-* Use most local files
+* Edit files

 ## Issues